thiago2santos/wallet-service/docs/api.md

 ## Overview

 The Wallet Service provides a RESTful API for managing digital wallets and transactions.
+All monetary values are in Brazilian Real (BRL).

 ## Base URL